 Placing artificial cemetery flowers on a loved one's grave is as honorable as using live plants.
-While natural flowers may tend to look prettier and smell better, synthetic ones are not only less expensive, but they last longer, especially in climates where the weather takes it toll on greenery.
+While natural flowers may tend to look prettier and smell better, synthetic ones are not only less expensive, but they last longer, especially in climates where the weather takes its toll on greenery.

-Types of Artificial Flowers
+Types of Artificial Flowers for Graves

 - Silk: These polyester flowers hold their shape well and come in a variety of styles, colors, and qualities.
 You can purchase singular inexpensive stems all the way up to high quality blooms that have realistic veining and shading.
 Silk flowers also come in a dried variety with curled edges that make them look like authentic dried flowers.